Ferrum

 How to Read the Periodic Table

 A useful periodic table should do more than display a chart.
 It should connect atomic number, group, period, electron configuration and periodic trends in one place.
-Ferrum combines those ideas with an interactive table: search by element name, symbol or atomic number, compare element categories by color, use temperature mode to see solid, liquid and gas behavior, and open element detail pages when an English guide is available.
+Ferrum combines those ideas with an interactive table: search by element name, symbol or atomic number, compare element categories by color, use temperature mode to see solid, liquid and gas behavior, and open element detail pages.
 Across a period from left to right, atomic radius generally decreases while ionization energy and electronegativity tend to increase.
 Down a group, added electron shells make atoms larger and related chemical properties repeat.

 A Short History of the Periodic Table